RobinBoers/gemdown/testdata/markdown/sample.md

 Look out!
 This is very much a Work In Progress(tm).

 It does a lot of things.
-Forexample, it ignores some _italics_ but keeps other *italics*.
+Forexample, it ignores some _italics_ but keeps other *italics* or /emphasis/.
 It doesn't touch words_with under_scores however.
+It also **strips** all bold modifiers, but keeps `inline code`.

 It also extracts links out of paragraphs, as you might have seen.
 It also does it for list items: